panique/php-sass/README.md

 `sudo chmod -R 777 public/css` (when being in /var/www) is totally okay (remember, SASS compiling only happens locally, for production you'll deploy compiled .css files for sure).

+## To use the very latest features of SASS:

+Currently php-sass fetches v0.1.1 (August 2014) of *leafo/scssphp* as a compiler.
+For latest features you might want a newer version, so have a look here https://github.com/leafo/scssphp/releases and edit the composer.json accordingly.

 ## [optional] Good way to use it only in development, not on production

 To prevent using the SASS compiler in production, use an environment switch.
 Nearly all framework have something like